By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

 Round diamonds carry more depth to maintain brilliance, which can slightly reduce their face-up size.
 Cushion diamonds spread weight across the top, creating a broader appearance.

 For buyers wanting maximum visual size without increasing carat weight, cushion diamonds can offer excellent value.
+Compare options in our cushion cut lab grown diamonds and round cut lab grown diamonds collections.

 Price Comparison: Cushion vs Round Diamonds — Budget Guide